Mystery on Bernard Montorgueil’s Art

 There is a sort of mystery around the art of Bernard Montorgueil, who’s art was published in ‘Dressage’ in the 1980s for the general public.
 The art seems to be much older but perhaps the art was recreated inspired by older art of a different artist who remains unknown.
 I stumbled upon this artwork (on the left) with a dated signature from 1931.
 Some say this could be a copy from Montorgueil’s art, I believe it is the other way around.
-I have a lot of sketches added in my collection for Montorguil (see member section), these throw up some questions as well.
-Were they created as base for the final artworks?
+I have a lot of sketches added in my collection for Montorguil these throw up some questions as well.
+Were they created as a base for the final artworks?
 Are they just copies made by someone else?

 I tried to combine some images to give you an impression of the differences in art, like in this first one.
 The art on the left with a signature dated 1931, artist name K. Wesley (or R. Wesley), in the middle a sketch from Montorgueil and on the right a colored version.
+Today I came across a watercolor artwork that fits these three, but this one is signed Bernard Montorgueil.

 In these three the sketch is the most different but this could very well be done later by a different artist who was inspired by the art.